Chapter 5 From simulation to model fitting

 N.B.
 Refer to the video and slides for the step by step build-up of the Stan code.

 Let’s use Stan to estimate the underlying bias rate (which we’ll call theta in the model) from just the sequence of choices (h) generated by one of our simulated agents.
-We’ll start with a simple case: an agent with rate = 0.8 and noise = 0.
+This model is represented in the

 Preparing Data for Stan Why a list?
 Well, dataframes (now tibbles) are amazing.
 But they have a big drawback: they require each variable to have the same length.
 Lists do not have that limitation, they are more flexible.
 So, lists.
 We’ll have to learn how to live with them.